Skip to Content

 Black Canyon of The Gunnison National Park

-Black Canyon’s name is no mystery: the sheer gorge walls of dark stone drop almost 825 metres to the Canyon’s floor.
-This dramatic landscape attracts more than 430 000 visitors a year; once you get there, you’ll see why.
+Black Canyon’s name is no mystery: the sheer gorge walls of dark stone drop almost 825 metres (2706ft) to the Canyon’s floor.
+This dramatic landscape attracts more than 430 000 visitors a year – it’s not hard to see why.

-Hiking the Canyon’s rim is an easy trek that most people would enjoy.
-Trails that dip below the plateau are more tricky and may require some mountaineering experience and unmarked paths along the inner canyon are unfortunately (but reasonably) reserved for experts.
+Trails that dip below the plateau are more tricky and may require some mountaineering experience, while unmarked paths along the inner canyon are unfortunately (but reasonably) reserved for experts.

 Otherwise, if you don’t have extra days on hand, pack some lunch and have a picnic while you admire the Colorado wilderness.